EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 DoD: it is the floor, not the ceiling.

-**`03_testing/` and `12_testing_integration/` are the two workshops where the LEARNER writes the tests**, so their starters ship specs that already pass plus a list of `it.todo`s.
-That also means the CI guard below does not apply to them — "the starter must fail" is meaningless when the failing tests are the exercise.
+**`03_testing/` and `12_testing_integration/` are the two workshops where the LEARNER writes the tests**, so their starters are green from the start:
+`03_testing/` ships empty tests that assert nothing, next to a few *given* worked examples, and `12_testing_integration/` ships a list of `it.todo`s.
+That is also why the CI guard (`.github/workflows/vuejs-advanced-workshops.yml`, at the root of the repository) leaves them out — "the starter must fail" is meaningless when the failing tests are the exercise.

 `12_testing_integration/` does not build on `03_testing/`: it is a different app, already unit-tested, that you attack with the router, Pinia, MSW and Cypress.